-Today our wilderness colleagues Gudrun Pflueger and Nick Huisman are attending one of the many celebrative events in Kalkalpen National Park and their 20th anniversary, focusing on the inscription to the World Heritage list.
+Today European Wilderness Society is attending one of the many celebrative events in Kalkalpen National Park and their 20th anniversary, focusing on the inscription to the World Heritage list.

 This morning, national park director Erich Mayrhofer, Viktoria Hasler from the Austrian ministry, Prof. Dr. Knapp, Chairman of the European Beech Forest Network, Simone Mayrhofer and Christoph Nitsch held interesting presentations.
-In the afternoon, Gudrun and Nick will join the excursions into the Kalkalpen Wilderness.
+In the afternoon, the European Wilderness Society will join the excursions into the Kalkalpen Wilderness.